rtsao/scope-styles/README.md

 [![coverage status][coverage-badge]][coverage-href]
 [![dependencies status][deps-badge]][deps-href]

-`scope-styles` is a utility that converts inline style objects into scoped css, which can be either embedded into the page or extracted out.
-Works with Radium-compatibile inline style objects.
+`scope-styles` is a utility that converts inline style objects into scoped css, which can be either embedded into the page or extracted into an external css bundle.
+Works with [Radium](https://github.com/FormidableLabs/radium)-compatibile inline style objects.
+Pairs well with [inline-style-prefixer](https://github.com/rofrischmann/inline-style-prefixer).

 # usage